Jillian Hervey

-Jillian Kristin Hervey (born June 19, 1989) is an American dancer, singer and member of the group Lion Babe.
-She is the daughter of Ramon Hervey II and singer, actress and former Miss America Vanessa Williams.
+Jillian Kristin Williams (née Hervey; born June 19, 1989) is an American dancer, singer, and vocalist for the musical duo Lion Babe.
+She is the daughter of Ramon Hervey II and singer, actress, and former Miss America Vanessa Williams.

 Early life

 In addition to parents Hervey and Vanessa Williams, Jillian Hervey is the niece of actor Chris Williams and the great-great-great-granddaughter of William A. Feilds, a formerly enslaved African-American who was elected to the Tennessee House of Representatives during Reconstruction; the latter connection was uncovered when the television show Who Do You Think You Are? traced the family's genealogy.

-In addition to having African-American heritage, Hervey is also of mixed English, Welsh, Irish, Finnish, Italian, French and Portuguese descent.
+In addition to having African-American heritage, Hervey is also of English, Welsh, Irish, Finnish, Italian, French and Portuguese descent.